WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ![](/docs/how-to-guides/data-basics/media/edit-form/form-scaffold.png)

 Great!
 We now have a basic user interface to work with.
-Our `PageTitleForm` doesn't do anything yet, though.
+Our `EditPageForm` doesn't do anything yet, though.
 Let's change that!

 ### Populating the title field

 We need to populate the input field with the actual page title.
-But how can we do that when the `PageTitleForm` only has access to the `pageId` and not the actual `page`?
+But how can we do that when the `EditPageForm` only has access to the `pageId` and not the actual `page`?
 Enter the [`getEntityRecord`](/docs/reference-guides/data/data-core/#getentityrecord) selector.

 [`getEntityRecord`](/docs/reference-guides/data/data-core/#getentityrecord) retrieves the appropriate from WordPress REST API, or reuses the one already retrieved if available.
 Here’s how to try it in your browser's dev tools: